 This Lobio recipe is one of the most popular and delicious dishes of Georgian cuisine.
-Best when made with dry beans, but canned beans are always an option when in a hurry.
-This recipe is vegan, very easy to make and loaded with healthy ingredient and incredible aroma.
+Best when made with dried beans, but canned beans are always an option when in a hurry.
+I'll show you how to make the best Lobio in the whole world.
+It's very easy, loaded with the healthy ingredients and incredible aroma.

 For a very long time I was hesitant to post this Lobio recipe because every food photographer would agree - beans are not the prettiest thing to take pictures of.

-But now that beans are number 1 item in everyone's pantry, I decided that the timing couldn't be perfect for sharing this simple yet A-M-A-Z-I-N-G Georgian Red Bean Stew.
+However considering the fact that beans are number 1 ingredient in everyone's pantry, I decided that I absolutely have to share this simple yet A-M-A-Z-I-N-G Georgian Red Bean Stew.

 What is Lobio?

-If you've ever had a chance to try recipes of Georgian cuisine, like Khachapuri, Satsivi or Shashlik, you know that they are always pungent and delicious.
+If you've ever had a chance to try recipes of Georgian cuisine or other countries of Caucasus like Khachapuri, Satsivi or Shashlik, you know that they are always pungent and delicious.

 Lobio is one of those recipes that highlights the simplicity yet uniqueness of the Georgian cooking.